nexpy/nexpy/doc/source/pythonshell.rst

 The Python API can be used within a standard Python or IPython shell::

  $ python
- Python 3.7.2 (default, Dec 29 2018, 00:00:04)
- [Clang 4.0.1 (tags/RELEASE_401/final)] :: Anaconda, Inc. on darwin
+ Python 3.10.6 | packaged by conda-forge | (main, Aug 22 2022, 20:41:54) [Clang 13.0.1 ] on darwin
  Type "help", "copyright", "credits" or "license" for more information.
  >>> from nexusformat.nexus import *

-.. note:: Although wildcard imports are usually discouraged in Python, there
+.. note:: Although wildcard imports are usually discouraged in Python, all the
-          should not be any name clashes using it here because all the imported functions and variables start with 'nx' or 'NX'.
+          imported functions and variables start with 'nx' or 'NX', so the risk of namespace conflicts should be small.

 .. seealso:: A
              `Jupyter notebook